MayouKurayami/KK_HSceneOptions/README.md

 ## Configurations
 Configurations are located in *config.ini* in the BepInEx root folder, under section **[MK.KK_HAutoSets]**.

 **It is recommended to adjust the configs via the in-game plugin settings page instead of directly editing the config file.
 Press *F1* when not in VR to access the plugin settings at the upper right of the screen.**
 ![](https://github.com/MayouKurayami/KK_HAutoSets/blob/master/images/HautoSets_settings.png)

-### Miscellaneous Settings

 - **Auto equip sub-accessories (SubAccessories)** - Auto equip sub-accessories at the start of H **(Default: false)**

+- **Auto Voice Time (AutoVoiceTime)** - Sets the frequency at which the female will randomly speak.
+From roughly 7 to 60 seconds.
+Set to the lowest value to disable this feature (female will speak at original frequency).

 - **Disable Hiding of Male Body When Groping (DisableHideBody)** - If enabled, the male body will not be hidden when touching the girl during sex or service.
 Enable this if you don't want the male body suddenly disappearing when you touch the girl **(Default: false)**